Integrated Analysis for Electronic Health Records with Structured and Sporadic Missingness: Materials and Methods

 \begin{enumerate}[leftmargin=*]

 \item[Step 1.]
 (Estimation of Missingness Parameter $\Theta$) Without loss of generality, we permute the structurally missing block to the bottom right corner and assume that $Y$ and $M$ are written in the block structure form \eqref{eq:Y_block}.
 In this step, we estimate the missingness parameters, denoted by $\Theta_{ij}$, for all observable rows and columns.
-Given the assumption that the parameter matrix $\Theta$ is rank-one, Lemma \ref{lm:rank-one-matrix-expression} in Supplementary Materials indicates that each entry of $\Theta$ can be represented as the product of corresponding row and column sums divided by the total sum of the entries in $\Theta$.
-Notice that the expectation of $M_{ij}$ is $\Theta_{ij}$ (i.e., \( \mathbb{E} M_{ij} = \Theta_{ij} \)), we estimate \( \Theta_{ij} \) for all observable rows and columns by computing the corresponding products of the row and column sums of \( M \), normalized by the overall sum of the entries in $M$.
+Given the assumption that the parameter matrix $\Theta$ is rank-one, Lemma \ref{lm:rank-one-matrix-expression} in Supplementary Materials indicates that each entry of $\Theta$ can be represented as the product of corresponding row and column sums divided by the total sum of the entries in $\Theta$ (i.e., $\Theta_{ij}= (\sum_{i'=1}^{p_1} \Theta_{i'j})(\sum_{j'=1}^{p_2} \Theta_{ij'})/(\sum_{i'j'}\Theta_{i'j'})$).
+Notice that the expectation of $M_{ij}$ is $\Theta_{ij}$ (i.e., \( \mathbb{E} M_{ij} = \Theta_{ij} \)), we estimate \( \Theta_{ij} \) by computing the corresponding products of the row and column sums of \( M \), normalized by the overall sum of the entries in $M$.

 \item[Step 2.]
 (Imputation of Missing Values) We begin by filling all missing entries of the original data matrix $Y$ with zeros.
-Subsequently, we normalize each observed entry by dividing it by the corresponding estimated missingness parameter from Step 1.
+Subsequently, we normalize each observed entry by dividing it by the corresponding estimated missingness parameter from Step 1 (i.e., $\tilde{Y}_{ij}:=Y_{ij}/\hat\Theta_{ij}$).
 This procedure yields a normalized matrix $\tilde{Y}$, which removes biases introduced by missing observations.
 We then partition the normalized data matrix into four sub-blocks following \eqref{eq:Y_block}, denoted by $\tilde{Y}_{(11)}, \tilde{Y}_{(12)}$, $\tilde{Y}_{(21)}$, and $\tilde{Y}_{(22)}$.
 Notably, all entries of $\tilde{Y}_{(22)}$ are zeros.

 \item[Step 3.]
 (Rotation of $\tilde{Y}_{(\bullet 1)}, \tilde{Y}_{(1\bullet)}$) Notice that $\tilde{Y}_{(11)}$, $\tilde{Y}_{(12)}$, and $\tilde{Y}_{(21)}$ are noise observations of the low-rank matrix $A_{(11)}$, $A_{(12)}$, and $A_{(21)}$, we propose to apply the spectral method on $\tilde{Y}$ to extract the underlying low-rank structure.
 Specifically, we calculate the singular value decomposition for